ProjectMapK/KRowMapper/README.md

 `KRowMapper` provides a deserialization function for the acquisition results of three patterns.

 - Define a deserializer for the `class`.
-- Define the original deserializer `annotation`.
+- Define custom deserializer `annotation`.
 - Deserialize at initialization using the `backing property`.

 #### Define a deserializer for the class